Home for Global Students

 Sefton Park

-Sefton Park is a 235-acre park in the south of Liverpool and is listed on the Historic England Parks and Gardens Register.
+Sefton Park is one of the largest city parks in Liverpool and is listed on the Historic England Parks and Gardens Register.
 Inside the park are large meadows and tall trees, and a walk along the woodland paths provides a sense of tranquillity and seclusion.
 Inside the park, there is also an artificial lake where white swans play, and it is also a good place for people to feed the swans.
 The park contains the Palm House, a three-storey domed conservatory opened in 1896.
 It also includes the Shaftesbury Memorial and the Anteros Fountain, as well as several other statues and unique facilities.
 Sefton Park is open twenty-four hours a day and is used daily by many sports-loving people.
 It is also a destination for various music festivals, concerts and sporting events.

 Everton Park